Faltering economy can cause "escalation in anxiety levels" says Priory psychiatrist

 Dr Natasha Bijlani made her comments as the economic strain caused by the pandemic has begun to bite; there are reports of entry-level pub positions receiving hundreds of applicants, as people are laid off from other work.
 Although the government’s furlough scheme is in place until October, fears are growing that millions will find their jobs have disappeared when it ends.

-Experts are warning that economic instability will in turn cause people’s anxiety levels to increase.
-The pandemic was already having a major effect on mental health; the Office of National Statistics recently published a study showing that 39% of people who are married or in a civil partnership – and most likely to be homeschooling as well as juggling other commitments - report high levels of anxiety, compared with just 19% before the pandemic.
+Experts are warning that economic instability will, in turn, cause people’s anxiety levels to increase.
+The pandemic was already having a major effect on mental health.
+The Office for National Statistics (ONS) recently published a study showing that 39% of people who are married or in a civil partnership – and most likely to be homeschooling as well as juggling other commitments - report high levels of anxiety, compared with just 19% before the pandemic.

 One of economists’ biggest fears is that the furlough scheme is potentially masking the fact that many jobs are no longer economically viable.
 Some companies have already begun the process of consulting their employees about redundancy, and more are expected to follow over the course of the summer and autumn.

 The pressures of looking for work, or being at a firm undergoing job cuts as a result of the pandemic, will also cause many people anxiety issues.
-Dr Bijlani says it is important to try to face these feelings head-on in order to manage them; “Acknowledge and accept how you feel and try and remember that it is extremely understandable under the circumstances.
+Dr Bijlani says it's important to try to face these feelings head-on in order to manage them.
+“Acknowledge and accept how you feel and try and remember that it's extremely understandable under the circumstances.
 Try not to let your worried thoughts disrupt your feelings completely.”

-Anxiety is not only going to affect the people unfortunate enough to lose their jobs.
-For everyone else there will be a fear that it could happen to them and with that the desire to make sure employers are happy with their work.
+Anxiety isn't only going to affect the people unfortunate enough to lose their jobs.
+For everyone else, there will be a fear that it could happen to them and with that, the desire to make sure employers are happy with their work.
 This can bring dangers of its own.
-Dr Bijlani cautions against responding to them by taking on an unmanageable workload; “You might feel tempted to work harder than ever, in order to ‘prove your worth’, but unfortunately this is likely to have a deleterious effect in the long run and cannot be sustained indefinitely.
-It is important to avoid burnout.”
+Dr Bijlani cautions against responding to them by taking on an unmanageable workload.
+“You might feel tempted to work harder than ever, in order to ‘prove your worth’, but unfortunately, this is likely to have a deleterious effect in the long run and cannot be sustained indefinitely.
+It's important to avoid burnout.”

-If you are suffering from anxiety, there are some steps you can take yourself to try to manage and mitigate it.
-Maintaining a healthy lifestyle doesn’t just bring physical benefits, for example, it is good for your mental health.
-Dr Bijlani advises people to “ensure that you are getting enough sleep, nutrition and hydration for your meals.
-For your mind to function optimally, it is essential that you try and achieve this balance”.
-She continued; “Make sure you take adequate rest breaks during the day and try to keep within reasonable working hours.”
+If you're suffering from anxiety, there are some steps you can take yourself to try to manage and mitigate it.
+Maintaining a healthy lifestyle doesn’t just bring physical benefits - it's also good for your mental health.
+Dr Bijlani advises people to “ensure that you're getting enough sleep, nutrition and hydration.
+For your mind to function optimally, it's essential that you try and achieve this balance”.
+She continued: “Make sure you take adequate rest breaks during the day and try to keep within reasonable working hours.”

-Anxiety can feel all-consuming, but Dr Bijlani says it is important to take time out from working and worrying, to do small things you enjoy; “Try and do something each day that brings you pleasure and helps you relax.
-Regular physical exercise, reading, listening to music, communicating with friends and family or pursuing a hobby can all improve one's sense of well-being.”
-She also advises reaching out to your GP or a mental health professional and investigating therapies such as CBT (cognitive behavioural therapy) if you feel mentally ‘swamped’.
+Anxiety can feel all-consuming, but Dr Bijlani says it's important to take time out from working and worrying, to do small things you enjoy.
+“Try and do something each day that brings you pleasure and helps you relax.
+Regular physical exercise, reading, listening to music, communicating with friends and family or pursuing a hobby can all improve your sense of wellbeing.”
+She also advises reaching out to your GP or a mental health professional and investigating therapies such as cognitive behavioural therapy (CBT) if you feel mentally ‘swamped’.

 Depending on the severity of your mental health condition and symptoms, as well as other needs, there are a number of treatments you can benefit from.